create3000/cobweb/STYLE_GUIDE.md

 Group declarations together.

 Comment code if needed!
 Don't comment code if the code is self explanatory.
 Write self explanatory code.

+Use property accessor functions.
+There should't be any performance drawbacks.
+Put setter before getter.

+    setProperty: function (value)
+    {
+    	this .property = value;
+    },
+    getProperty: function ()
+    {
+    	return this .property;
+    },

+Use Java style variable names, ie. camel case but lower case first.